bchainzhang/bchainzhang.github.io/index.md

 ## Publication
 - Sisi Duan, Haibin Zhang, Xiao Sui, Baohan Huang, Changchun Mu, Gang Di, Xiaoyun Wang.
 Dashing and Star: Byzantine Fault Tolerance Using Weak Certificates.
-Eurosys 2024.
+EuroSys 2024.
 [<a href="https://eprint.iacr.org/2022/625">eprint</a>]
 - Yunxiao Zhou, Shengli Liu, Shuai Han, and Haibin Zhang.
 Fine-Grained Proxy Re-Encryption: Definitions & Constructions from LWE.
 Asiacrypt 2023. [<a href="https://eprint.iacr.org/2023/1324">eprint</a>]
 - Xiao Sui, Sisi Duan, and Haibin Zhang.
 BG: A Modular Treatment of Byzantine Consensus. [<a href="https://ieeexplore.ieee.org/document/10262091">DOI</a>] [<a href="https://eprint.iacr.org/2022/1433">eprint</a>] This is our new paper trying to provide a "unified" theory for BFT replication.
 IEEE TIFS.